akbinod/akbinod.Tuner/README.md

 ```

-Your invocation from '__main__' now shows the `TunerUI` with a trackbar for 'radius' that goes between 0 and 50.
-And that's pretty much all you need to launch a tuning UI that provides:
+Your (unchanged) invocation from '__main__' now shows `TunerUI` with a slider for 'radius' that calls 'find_circles()' each time you move the slider (in the range 0 to 42).
+That's pretty much all you need to launch a tuning UI that also provides:
 <ul>
-<li>grid search through your args,</li>
+<li>grid searching through your args,</li>
 <li>tagging of args,</li>
-<li>json serialization of args, results, tags, exceptions.</li>
+<li>json serialization of your invocation tree with args, results, tags, and exceptions.</li>
 </ul>

 Try it out on your code next, and If the UX works for you, come back to figure how to set minimums, pick from lists, receive json, etc.